Executive Education – Open Enrollment Programmes

 Academic area: Strategy

-Fontainebleau/Singapore, dates to be confirmed, Phanish Puranam, Professor of Strategy, The Roland Berger Chaired Professor of Strategy and Organisation Design
+Fontainebleau/Singapore, dates to be confirmed, Phanish Puranam, Professor of Strategy, the Roland Berger Chaired Professor of Strategy and Organisation Design

 Knowing how to organize may be humanity’s greatest and oldest accomplishment.
 But what will organizations and organization designs look like in a (near) future in which remote working is part of the new normal?
 When designing for diversity and inclusion is essential, not just desirable?
 Where competing for talent in the Gen Z and Gen Alpha workforce will be fundamental for every firm’s competitive advantage?
 When technologies like AI, blockchain and the metaverse are widely diffused?